marcelcastrobr/notebooks/_posts/2021-12-13-ModelMonitoring.markdown

 - Tracing your ML model through logging.
   - Observability of ML model while logging distributed tracings might be challenging.
 However, tools like Dapper, Zipkin and Jaeger could help to do the job.
+- Detecting drift:
+  - Check for statistical properties of the logged data, model predictions and possibly ground truth over time.
+Examples of tools that can be used are TensorFlow data validation (TFDV),  [scikit-multiflow library](https://scikit-multiflow.github.io/), or Google Vertex prediction.
+  - What if Drift is detected:
+    - Determine the portion of your training dataset that is still correct.
+    - Keep good data and discard the bad.
+    - Create an entirely new training dataset from the new data.
+  - When to retrain my model:
+    - On demand -> manual retrain  the model
+    - On schedule -> when new labelled data is available at a daily/weekely/yearly basis
+    - Availability of new training data -> new data is available on an ad-hoc basis.